 This analysis is designed to have a broader picture of a realistic, fact-based, and data-driven look at an organisation’s strengths and weaknesses.
 It eases the mission of marketers to carry out initiatives within an industry.

-Thus, your organisation team must keep the analysis accurate by avoiding preconceived beliefs or natural or grey areas.
+Therefore, your organisation team must keep the analysis accurate by avoiding preconceived beliefs or natural or grey areas.
 Alternatively, you need to focus on real-life contexts to use this analysis as just a guide and not necessarily as a prescription.
+SWOT analysis is most effective when it is used as part of a comprehensive strategic planning process.
+It should not be used as a standalone tool, but rather as part of a larger effort to develop and implement a strategic plan.

 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.